Tell us about yourself

 I have been working as normal throughout lockdown and I work from home a lot anyway, so life in that respect hasn’t changed a great deal for me, although I do miss social interactions with my colleagues.
 I am normally determined to try and do as many things in life that bring joy, make memories and tick things off my bucket list, especially since my cancer experience.
 We had so many plans this year – France, Ireland, Greece, Glastonbury – but like everyone else, all our plans were cancelled.
 That’s been the hardest thing, not having anything to look forward to or physically being with your loved ones.
 Having cancer makes you look at life in a different way and you come to accept a ‘new normal’.
 It feels like everyone has been experiencing similar feelings and emotions – being scared, dealing with uncertainty and fear, being on hyper alert about symptoms and changes in your body, worrying about work and finances.
 But everyone has been experiencing it all together at the same time and coming to terms with yet another ‘new normal’.

 Allie was part of user testing for the new OWise app which is now available on the iOS App Store and Google Play.
-If you have any questions about the app or have any further feedback, please get in touch.
+If you haven’t already, download OWise today.